thisisdavidbell/hello-ocp/HELLO-OCP-OLM.md

 # Creating an Operator for our hello-ocp application

-NOTE: the docker repo hostname has been replqced by `somedockerrepohostname` everywhere - search and replace this to your hostname
+NOTE: the docker repo hostname has been replaced by `somerandomhostname` everywhere - search and replace this to your hostname

 Following basic tutorial here (same basic tutorial as previous tutorials): https://github.com/operator-framework/getting-started
  - but trying to apply it to our hello-ocp app